-The Lead Agency considers provider fees based on results of Market Rate survey and take into consideration regional differences; type of care provided; and rates of programs that do and do not accept CCDF funding.
+The Lead Agency considers provider fees based on results of Market Rate survey and take into consideration regional differences; type of care provided; and rates of programs that do and do not accept CCDF funding h) Describe how and on what factors the Lead Agency differentiates payment rates.
+Check all that apply.